 Bed rest can make your body ache.
 Switching from side to side every so often will help move your muscles and relieve pressure.

 Try not to use your belly muscles if you are stretching or exercising.
-Keep in mind that you should talk to your doctor before you do any stretching or exercising while on bed rest.
+Keep in mind that you should talk to your provider before you do any stretching or exercising while on bed rest.

 If you should limit yourself from doing any of these:

 If you will be on bed rest for a long time, you will need to get enough movement each day to keep your blood circulating.
-Talk to your doctor about safe activity you can do while on bed rest.
+Talk to your provider about safe activity you can do while on bed rest.